-- ANTH 3123, Anthropology of Religion

-- ANTH 4256, Archeological Field Session

-- ANTH 4513, African Religions: Gods, Witches, Ancestors

-1111100011 2010 25 CA COMMUNICATION CORE 12 hrs MATH 2053, MATH 2043, MATH 2183, STAT 2303, or any 2000 level MATH course COMM 1003, Basic Course in the Arts: Film Lecture COMM 1313, Public Speaking COMM 2333, Introduction to Communication Research ANTH 4533, Middle East Cultures ANTH 4913, Topics of the Middle East GEOS 2003, World Regional Geography GEOS 4043, Geography of the Middle East GEOS 410V, Problems in Geosciences HIST 3033, Islamic Civilization HIST 3043, History of the Modern Middle East HIST 3473, Palestine and Israel in Modern Times HIST 3853, Special Topics In Middle East History HIST 4323, Wars of Religion: From the Crusades to 9/11 HIST 4333, Modern Islamic Thought HIST 4363, The Middle East Since 1914 HIST 4363, The Middle East Since 1914 HIST 4431, New Women in the Middle East HIST 4443, Social and Cultural History of the Modern Middle East HIMN 2213, Introduction to World Religions MEST 2003, Introduction to Islam MEST 2003, Introduction to Middle East Studies MEST 3003, Islam: Beliefs and Practices MEST 4003, Middle East Studies Colloquium PLSC 3523, Politics of the Middle East PLSC 4593, Islam and Politics PLSC 4843, The Middle East in World Affairs COMM courses in this category must be passed with a C or higher to count in the major.
-Students who have had speech in high school and/or experience in public speaking may elect to take this test for exemption from or credit in COMM 1313.
-Students wishing to request this can contact Lauren Lambert to learn more about the process.
-COMMUNICATION ELECTIVES 30 hrs Take an additional 30 hours of COMM electives.
-21 of these hours must be 3000+.
-Hours will vary depending on math placement, language Upper-level COMM classes will have pre-requisites.
-Students are encouraged to plan ahead and choose their 2000 level COMM classes to correspond with the pre-requisites to the 3000+ level classes they plan to take.
+THROUGH 2022-23 CATALOG TEARS SPAN 4243, Literature and Culture in the Hispanic World SPAN 4253, Latin American Cinema and Society Middle Eastern and Islamic: ANTH 3123, Anthropology of Religion ANTH 4256, Archeological Field Session ANTH 4513, African Religions: Gods, Witches, Ancestors ANTH 4533, Middle East Cultures ANTH 4913, Topics of the Middle East GEOS 2003, World Regional Geography GEOS 4043, Geography of the Middle East GEOS 410V, Problems in Geosciences HIST 3033, Islamic Civilization HIST 3043, History of the Modern Middle East HIST 3473, Palestine and Israel in Modern Times HIST 3473, Palestine and Israel in Modern Times HIST 4323, Wars of Religion: From the Crusades to 9/11 HIST 4333, Modern Islamic Thought HIST 4333, Modern Islamic Empires, 1300-1750 HIST 4433, Farly Modern Islamic Empires, 1300-1750 HIST 4413, New Women in the Middle East HUMN 2213, Introduction to World Religions MEST 2003, Introduction to Middle East Studies MEST 3003, Islam: Beliefs and Practices MEST 4003, Middle East Studies Colloquium PLSC 3523, Politics of the Middle East PLSC 4523, Introduction to Gender and Politics in the Middle East PLSC 4593, Islam and Politics PLSC 4843, The Middle East in World Affairs COMMUNICATION MATH 2053, MATH 2043, MATH 2183, STAT 2303, or COMM courses in this category must be passed with a C or higher CORE any 2000 level MATH course to count in the major.
+15 hrs COMM 1313, Public Speaking 200 COMM 2333, Introduction to Communication Research Courses in this category will serve as pre-requisites to most upper Choose 2: level COMM classes.
+Students are encouraged to look ahead at which upper level COMM classes most interest them and plan COMM 1003, Basic Course in the Arts: Film Lecture these courses accordingly.
+Pre-requisites are listed in course COMM 2323, Interpersonal Communication descriptions in the catalog.
+COMM 2343, Introduction to Small-Group Communication (pre-req: COMM 1313) COMM 2353, Argumentation and Advocacy COMM 2813, Introduction to Mediated Communication Students who have had speech in high school and/or experience in public speaking may elect to take this test for exemption from or credit in COMM 1313.
+Students wishing to request this can contact Lauren Lambert to learn more about the process. students who take COMM 1003 can also count this for their state minimum core fine art.
+COMMUNICATION Take an additional 24 hours of COMM electives.
+21 of these Upper-level COMM classes will have pre-requisites.
+Students are ELECTIVES hours must be 3000+.
+Three hours may be 2000+. encouraged to plan ahead and choose their 2000 level COMM 24 hrs classes to correspond with the pre-requisites to the 3000+ level classes they plan to take.
 Pre-requisites are listed in course descriptions in the catalog.
 COMM 399T and 499T (and up to 3 hrs of COMM 299T) transfer courses count in this category as long as students still meet the 50% rule.
 Not all 99T classes pull into the degree audit automatically, so students may need to request classes be moved into the minor by their academic advisor.
-Internship in Communication: COMM 4913 Internship in Communication is an elective option, and it may be repeated for up to 6 hours of degree credit.
-For more information on receiving course credit for an internship, you may visit the department's internships page at https://communication.uark.edu/academics/internships/index.php .
-Some general electives will need to be upper level to meet college ELECTIVES 33-49 hrs placement, and whether a student is exempt from ENGL 1013 and 1023. and university residency requirements.
-See Graduation Checklist on page 2 for more information.
-WRITING REQUIREMENT The college writing requirement may be satisfied one of two ways: